Table of Contents

 It has a solid base of buyers and sellers clientele (around 3 million members in total).
 From each non-exclusive sold theme you get your 70% share – quite fair in comparison with many other smaller marketplaces.

 Creative Market also offers lots of tools to keep up with customers, monitor statistics, and easily respond to support tickets.

-Speaking from our own experience, WordPress themes here are not sold that quickly, but regularly, so it definitely worth giving it a whirl.
+Speaking from our own experience, WordPress themes here is not sold that quickly, but regularly, so it is definitely worth giving it a whirl.